 Sunderland delivers the highest gross yields of any major UK city.
-Sub-£80k terraces produce 10–13% returns.
+Sub-£80k terraces produce 10-13% returns.
 Riverside regeneration, Nissan's continued investment, and growing tech sector employment underpin credible long-term demand.
+An Article 4 Direction has been in force since December 2013 covering Barnes, Hendon, Millfield, St Michael's and St Peter's wards.

-| Postcode | Area | Avg price | Gross yield | Strategy | Demand | Article 4 | |
+| Postcode | Area | Avg price | Gross yield ↓ | Strategy | Demand | Article 4 | |

 |---|---|---|---|---|---|---|---|

-| SR1 | Sunderland City Centre Headline yields with Riverside regeneration as the capital growth catalyst. | £70k | 10.1% | Single-let | Medium | No | Full guide |
+| SR1 | Sunderland City Centre Headline yields with Riverside regeneration as the capital growth catalyst.
+St Michael's ward inside the Article 4 zone. | £70k | 10.1% | Single-let | Medium | Yes | Full guide |

 | SR2 | Hendon & Millfield Student and NHS worker demand.
-Adjacent to Sunderland University campus. | £75k | 9.2% | Single-let | Medium | No | Generate guide |
+Hendon and Millfield wards both fully inside the Article 4 zone. | £75k | 9.2% | Single-let | Medium | Yes | Full guide |

-| SR3 | Silksworth & Grangetown South Sunderland with more established residential areas and lower volatility. | £108k | 8.4% | Single-let | Medium | No | Generate guide |
+| SR3 | Silksworth & Grangetown South Sunderland with more established residential areas and lower volatility.
+Sits outside the Article 4 zone. | £108k | 8.4% | Single-let | Medium | No | Full guide |

 Sunderland offers the highest nominal gross yields of any major UK city.
 Sub-£80,000 Victorian terraces produce 9–11% returns from working-household tenants.
 The yields are real, not theoretical: Sunderland has a large, stable rental population employed in the city's manufacturing, logistics, and growing technology sectors, and void rates for well-maintained properties at correct market rents are manageable.